- Amenity Reference Notes Overview

 Assigning Data to Existing Site Objects

 What if you've placed a number of generic site objects from our Site Amenities library, such as chairs or benches, into your drawing, and you now want to go back and assign them with data such as cost?
-You can use a combination of an Amenity Reference Note and our Match Properties tool to assign each instance of your generic site object with data, allowing you to call the objects out in a schedule.
-For instructions, see our Assign Data to Existing Site Objects documentation section.
+You can use a combination of an Amenity Reference Note and our Mimic Object tool (formerly known as Match Properties to assign each instance of your generic site object with data, allowing you to call the objects out in a schedule.
+For instructions, see our Assign Data to Existing Site Objects documentation.